methodphoto/methodphoto/index.md

 title: Galleries
 ---

+# Next exhibition

+In March and April I will be exhibiting some recent work at the Original Gallery in Crouch End as part of the London Independent Photography - Crouch End group annual.
+More details to follow.

-# The London Photo Show
+## The London Photo Show

-I am currently exhibiting at the London Photo Show.
+I recently exhibited at the London Photo Show.
 [Find out more…](/lps/)

 ## {{page.title}}